wp-plugins/wp-grins-ssl/readme.txt

 == Changelog ==

+= 4.0 =
+* 27 April 2012 by Ipstenu
+* Major bump.
+Why?
+Oh this little thing I like to call bbPress.
+Fully supported.

 = 3.1 =
-* Released on 17 April 2012 by Ipstenu
+* 17 April 2012 by Ipstenu
 * Trying to fix why it decides, magically, not to show up.
 Sometimes.
 Should work.
 Works on 3.4...

 = 3.0 =
-* Released on 22 February 2012 by Ipstenu
+* 22 February 2012 by Ipstenu
 * Reverted back to Alex's use of Prototype because something went funky cold medina with ajax.

 = 2.2 =
-* Released on 1 October 2011 by Ipstenu
+* 1 October 2011 by Ipstenu
 * Minification for faster everythinging.

 = 2.1 =
-* Released on 22 September 2011 by Ipstenu
+* 22 September 2011 by Ipstenu
 * Removing PHP 4 support (WP doesn't).
 * Cleaning out unused aspects from removal of admin panel.

 = 2.0 =
-* Released 21 September 2011 by Ipstenu
+* 21 September 2011 by Ipstenu
 * Fixed issue with SSL adminstration causing the icons not to show up.
 * Removed admin panel.
 It's 2011.
 If your theme doesn't have wp_head, you have other issues.
 * Consolidated stylesheets (dropping support for IE 6).